GMC-Modding-Team/Community-Mod-Compilation-redux/data/Mainline_mods/Mods/DinoMod/DESIGN.md

 * dinosaur.json is where you add the dinosaur to spawn in special DinoMod locations
 * fungi.json is where you add the fungal variant to spawn in fungal locations
 * lab.json is where you add the dinosaur if it is not native to North America
-* misc.json has all kinds of odd lists, especially for safe, scaveninging, and underground dinos
+* misc.json has all kinds of odd lists, especially for safe, scavenging, and underground dinos
 * monstergroups_egg.json is where you add the hatchling to be spawned from its own egg, and from random eggs
 * wilderness.json is where your dino will be spawned in natural settings.
 Forests should stay safe.
 * zinosaur.json  adds the zombified version to zombie spawn lists and is where the zombie upgrade groups go for now